Qiskit/RFCs/0012-algorithms-migration.md

 1. Which classes stay in `qiskit-terra`
 2. Where do they stay within `qiskit-terra` (i.e. do they stay in `qiskit.algorithms`? or is the module renamed or split to better define its purpose?)
-3. Where do the "non-chosen" classes go.
+3. Where do the "non-chosen" classes go

 We have to keep in mind that these algorithms are extensively used by the community and until now, they have been one of the main access points to our stack.
+For example, the `MinimumEigensolver` class is a fundamental dependency for Qiskit Nature, which relies on this definition to interface with classical chemistry codes via plugins.

-Even if we stop their maintenance, there would ideally still be a self-contained, installable package that the community can access while they transition to the new alternatives.
+Even if we stop their maintenance, it would still be highly valuable to have a self-contained, installable package that the community can access and add as a dependency to avoid having to reimplement research code or libraries.

 ### Main Idea

-We believe that fastest way to disentangle `qiskit.algorithms` from `qiskit-terra` while crating minimal disruption to users would be to create a standalone `qiskit-algorithms` repo with a similar setup to the applications repos (including CI, docs...), perform a history-preserving copy of the content of `qiskit.algorithms` to `qiskit-algorithms`, and have a temporary namespace redirect during the deprecation period that will raise a deprecation warning asking users to change the import.
+We believe that fastest way to disentangle `qiskit.algorithms` from `qiskit-terra` while causing minimal disruption to users would be to create a standalone `qiskit-algorithms` repo with a similar setup to the applications repos (including CI, docs...), perform a history-preserving copy of the content of `qiskit.algorithms` to `qiskit-algorithms`, and have a temporary namespace redirect during the deprecation period that will raise a deprecation warning asking users to change the import.
 This is the strategy that was followed when `qiskit-aer` was moved out of the providers.

+This repository can be created regardless of whether we decide to keep some algorithms in `qiskit-terra` or not.
 In the event that we decided to keep certain algorithms in `qiskit-terra`, there would be two possible paths:

 **Path 1**